yavorhr/Pathfinder/README.md

     </td>
     <td valign="top" style="padding-left:20px;">
       <ul>
-    <p>This is one of the main pages of the application, where specific route with it's details are displayed.</p>
+    <p>This is one of the main pages of the application, where specific route with its details are displayed.</p>
     <li>Main information section: Shows route details such as <b>name</b>, <b>categories</b>, <b>total distance</b>, and <b>difficulty level</b>.</li>
     <li>Author/Admin actions: If the current user is the <b>author</b> or <b>admin</b>, additional buttons appear for <b>deleting the route</b> and <b>adding images</b> to the gallery.
 Both functionalities are secured with <code>Spring security</code> in the backend.</li>
     <li>Dynamic GPX visualization: Displays route paths using <b>Leaflet.js</b>.</li>